Teddy427/learngit/readme.txt

-This is Irressay's Git learning note.
+This is Irressay's GIT learning note.